Stuffed Acorn Squash

 Cut 1 inch off the top of each acorn squash and scoop out the seeds.
 If necessary in order for the squash to sit upright, cut off a small portion of the bottom.
 Put 1 of the 4 pieces of butter in the cavity of each squash.
 Set squash on the prepared sheet pan and set aside.

-Return the pork to the pan along with the cooked rice, spinach, pine nuts, oregano, salt and pepper, to taste.
-Stirring constantly, heat mixture thoroughly, 2 to 3 minutes.
-Remove from the heat.
-Divide the mixture evenly among the squash, top each squash with its lid, and bake until the squash is tender, about 1 hour.
+Return the pork to the pan along with the cooked rice, spinach, pine nuts, oregano, thyme, sage, remaining salt and the pepper.
+Stir to combine and heat thoroughly, 2 to 3 minutes.
+Remove from the heat and divide the mixture evenly among the squash, Top each squash with its lid, and bake until the squash is tender, about 1 hour.
 Serve immediately.